statsig-io/statuspage/README.md

 ## What does it not do (yet)?

-1. Incident management
+1. Incident management.
-2. Outage duration tracking
+2. Outage duration tracking.
-3. Updating status root-cause
+3. Updating status root-cause.

 ## Got new ideas?

-Send in a PR - we'd love to integrate your ideas
+Send in a PR - we'd love to integrate your ideas.

 ![Screen Shot 2021-06-10 at 1 25 43 AM](https://user-images.githubusercontent.com/74588208/121491467-d455e180-c98a-11eb-8514-73e6707737c4.png)